The Gongshow Rules for hockey card investing.

 The allure of what could be; potential.
 This singular word may account for half of the total value of the hockey card market.
 The younger the player, the more perceived potential.
 A promising rookie season at 21 years old creates a hobby star, while the same rookie season at 24, is seen as too old for many investors and hurts hobby value.

-Threes definitely a crow.
+Threes definitely a crowd.
 There's no room for three hobby stars on any team...and maybe not even two

 Any given NHL team may have a certifiable star that's bankable in the hockey card hobby.
 Rarely are there two.
 Think how underappreciated players like Leon Draisaitl and Mitch Marner are from a hobby values perspective.
 Now, if you're thinking that third guy has huge breakout star potential...think again.